Kaaval (2015 film): Release

-The film was given a "U/A" certificate by Central Board of Film Certification.
-The film was initially slated to release on 19 June but eventually released on 26 June.
+The film was given a "U/A" certificate by the Central Board of Film Certification.
+The film was initially slated to release on 19 June but was eventually released on 26 June.

 Critical reception

 The film received mixed reviews from critics.
 The Times of India rated the film 2 out of 5 and stated that "The problem with Kaaval is that it offers nothing new in terms of story and presentation.
 Almost every development feels been there done that".
 Gauthaman Baskaran of Hindustan Times rated it 1.5 out of 5 and wrote "In the end, the work turns out to be yet another addition to the list of very average movies".
 Behindwoods wrote "To sum up Kaaval, the cops vs contract killers theme is interesting and it has some good moments when Samuthirakani is in charge.
 But overall, the film doesn't create the desired impact".